 To date, negligible research has been conducted on trained athletes implementing the supplementation of algae and whether it may have a profound effect on exercise performance.
 This project intends to develop and contribute into the novel area of algae supplementation for exercise performance.

-I enrolled at Kingston University in 2014 to complete a BSc in Sport Science, achieving First Class honours.
-My dissertation research project was investigating the supplementation of Spirulina on upper body exercise.
-Following this, in May 2019 I began my PhD research journey, aiming to contribute research and understanding into the algae supplementation field.
+Tom enrolled at Kingston University in 2014 to complete a BSc in Sport Science, achieving First Class honours.
+His dissertation research project was investigating the supplementation of Spirulina on upper body exercise.
+Following this, in May 2019 Tom began his PhD research journey, aiming to contribute research and understanding into the algae supplementation field.

-During my PhD I have been involved with lecturing on the Essentials for Sport & Exercise Science and the Health & Exercise Physiology modules, whilst also providing guest lectures at UCL in the MSc in Sports Medicine, Exercise & Health degree.
+During his PhD he has been involved with lecturing on the Essentials for Sport & Exercise Science and the Health & Exercise Physiology modules at Kingston University.
+Additionally, Tom lectures at UCL on the UG & MSc Sports Medicine, Exercise & Health degree.

-Adjacent to my research, I work at Fulham Football Club as a Performance Analyst, working alongside the first team and academy to provide extensive team and player analysis.
+Adjacent to his research, Tom previously worked at Fulham Football Club for 4 years as a Performance Analyst, working alongside the first team and academy to provide extensive team and player analysis.